ggirtsou/ggirtsou.github.io/_posts/2018-02-17-breaking-changes-in-open-source.md

 A [package manager](https://en.wikipedia.org/wiki/Package_manager) is a handy tool in the software world that allows you to use a specific version of a 3rd party library in your project, and protects you from getting unexpected changes, even when the library doesn't follow SemVer rules.
 To name a few: [Cargo](https://doc.rust-lang.org/cargo/) for Rust, [Composer](http://getcomposer.org/) for PHP, and `go mod` [subcommand in Go](https://blog.golang.org/using-go-modules).

 #### How do they work?
-Every package manager has a particular file where the version of dependencies is referenced.
+Every package manager has a particular file where dependency versions are referenced.
 You can specify a git hash or semver version.
 When the package manager runs, it downloads the dependencies in a `vendor` (or similar) directory.

 ### Pros and Cons